czbiohub-sf/cerebra/paper/paper.md

 We should stress that `find-aa-mutations` does not *definitively* report peptide-level variants but rather the *likely* set of peptide variants.
-Definitively reporting protein variants requires knowledge of alternate splicing -- this represents an open problem in scRNA-seq.
+Definitively reporting protein variants requires knowledge of alternate splicing -- this represents an open problem in scRNA-seq [Huang:2017].
-[todo: would be nice to have a source for this OBB: check the references in the introduction of this paper: https://www.biorxiv.org/content/10.1101/2020.04.14.041905v1.full.pdf]
 For example, if a read picks up a mutation in exon 2 of geneA, we can report each of the potential spliceforms of geneA that contain exon 2, but we **cannot** infer which of those particular spliceforms are actually present in our sample.
 Thus we report all possible spliceforms; determining the spliceform landscape of an individual cell from scRNA-seq is outside the scope of this project.